Xunmenggod/Study-Notes/programming.md

 - `git branch -a` show all the local and remote branches
 - `git checkout -b <branch name>` create and switch to the branch
 - `git push -u origin <branch name>` push the local branch to the remote and build connection

+### Sync between remote and local
+1. add and commit the local changes to the local repo
+2. git push to the remoet repo
+3. if error, stash the commit to the stack by `git stash`
+4. git pull
+5. handle the conflict to merge
+6. run `git stash pop` to get the modified content and handle the conflict

 ## GNUPLOT (Scientific Plot)
 - ; could be used to seperate different commands in same line